9 Principles of Mobile App Design

 Make it accessible across multiple devices

 If you have a desktop website and a smartphone app, both channels should automatically save the activities and progress of logged-in users.
 People should be able to use the app and the website interchangeably.
-For instance, online shoppers might browse products on their phones, but they’ll usually place an order on a desktop computer.
+For instance, online shoppers might browse products on their phones, but place an order on a desktop computer.

 Principle 3: Follow the basic laws of app navigation